 Career Ministry Opportunities

-Earning a bachelor's degree in Bible / Theology and Missions and a practical nursing certificate will equip you to serve the Lord as:
+Earning a bachelor's degree in Bible / Theology and Missions, in addition to the nursing degree of your choice, will equip you to serve the Lord as:

 - a member of an overseas medical missions team